 (a) Demand.
 Pursuant to 28 U.S.C. § 157(e) and Bankruptcy Rule 9015, a party must demand a trial by jury in accordance with Fed.
 R. Civ.
 P. 38(b).
 A demand must include a statement that the party does or does not consent to a jury trial conducted by the Bankruptcy Court.

 (b) Specification of Issues.
-In the demand a party may specify the issues which the party wishes so tried; otherwise the party shall be deemed to have demanded trial by jury for all the issues so triable.
-If the party has demanded trial by jury for only some of the issues, any other party may, within 14 days after service of the demand or such lesser time as the Bankruptcy Court may order, serve a demand for trial by jury of any other or all of the issues of fact in the action.
+In accordance with Fed.
+R. Civ.
+P. 38(c), in the demand a party may specify the issues which the party wishes so tried; otherwise the party is deemed to have demanded trial by jury for all the issues so triable.
+If the party has demanded trial by jury for only some of the issues, any other party may, within fourteen days after service of the demand or such lesser time as the Bankruptcy Court may order, serve a demand for trial by jury of any other or all of the issues of fact in the action.

 (d) Determination of Right.
 If a jury demand is made, the Bankruptcy Judge shall determine whether the party has a right to trial by jury and if the demand is properly made.